nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds a client to your list of clients.
+Adds a new client to your list of clients.

 Format: `add n/NAME a/ADDRESS p/PHONE e/EMAIL [t/TAG]...`